 Workers Comp Program Can Be Harmed In Different Ways

 The mistake is simply writing a check for a Workers Compensation bill – especially a Workers Comp audit bill – without questioning how the insurance carrier or premium auditor calculated the amount.
-Insurance policy billing statements must be treated the same as a bank statement.
-If not, then over payments for Workers Comp coverage are almost guaranteed.
+Insurance policy billing statements must be treated the same as bank statements.
+If not, then overpayments for Workers Comp coverage are almost guaranteed.